oceanobservatories-community/2025-Summer-School-Acoustics/docs/day01_ooi_jhub_setup.md

   </tr>
 </table>

 The next step is to choose the server size and type (Figure 3).
-For most applications, a “Large” server will suffice.
-However, if you are planning on processing large volumes of data, then you are encouraged to select the “X-Large” or “XX-Large” servers.
-Newer servers, using the Nvidia GPUs have been added for individuals interested in processing large volumes of data for modelling or machine learning applications using PyTorch or TensorFlow.
+For this summer school, a “Standard” server will suffice.

 <figure>
   <img src="/imgs/jhub_server_sizes.png" alt="OOI JupyterHub server sizes" width="500"/>
   <figcaption><em>Figure 3.
-Selection of the server type and size.
-Most users will want to select a “Large”, “X-Large” or “XX-Large” server (MATLAB users will
+Selection of the server type and size.</em></figcaption>
-want to select “MATLAB – Medium”.
-Individuals looking to explore the use of GPUs for modeling or machine learning applications will want to select one of the Nvidia GPU servers.</em></figcaption>
 </figure>

 For these instructions, we're going to use `conda` as our package and environment manager.